cfabiolongo/HTC-GEN/README.md

 ## *Virtual leaves* generation

-This code was designed to build to extend the Web of Science with 20 keywords (virtual leaves) for each Area (leaves).
+This code was designed to extend the Web of Science with 20 keywords (virtual leaves) for each Area (leaves).

 * filename: [genera_zero_keywords.py](https://github.com/cfabiolongo/HTC-GEN/blob/master/genera_zero_keywords.py)